[Updated Jan 17, 2020] You’ve probably heard it before:

-Developed by professional playwright and improviser Kenn Adams, the Story Spine has since been nicknamed the Pixar Formula.
-The movie makers have used this format to make billions of dollars and win several awards.
+The Story Spine was developed by professional playwright and improviser Kenn Adams.
+It’s since been nicknamed the Pixar Formula, because the movie company has used it to make billions of dollars and win several awards.

 I told you – everyone loves a good story!